aleksei089/docker-project/README.md

 # docker-project
-Repository with my first Docker project
+Repository with my first Docker project.
+The repository allows to deploy Redmine application using docker-compose.
+The app consists of the following parts: frontend, backend and database.

 # Build & Run
 docker-compose up --build